InfoLab-SKKU/Parkinson-Disease-Progression-Detection/README.md

 </div>
 <p align="justify">
-This research evaluates the efficacy of the suggested model in predicting Parkinson's disease (PD) severity in patients using the NHY scale, both with and without depression, and at varying time steps in single-task and multitask (three-task) tests.
-The evaluation uses (a) a four-class NHY scale to determine the stage of PD, (b) a binary class to determine the presence or absence of depression, and (c) a four-class depression scale to determine the degree of depression severity.
-The standard error is depicted by the bar at the top of each column, and the performance metrics are compared to the testing dataset.
+This study assesses the effectiveness of the proposed model in predicting Parkinson's disease (PD) severity in patients using the NHY scale, considering both patients with and without depression, and at various time steps in single-task and multitask (three-task) experiments.
+The evaluation employs (a) a four-class NHY scale to ascertain the stage of PD, (b) a binary class to identify the presence or absence of depression, and (c) a four-class depression scale to determine the severity of depression.
+The standard error is represented by the bar at the top of each column, and the performance metrics are compared against the testing dataset.
 </p>

 ### Guideline for reproducing results